SEE PHOTOS FROM OUR RECENT PRODUCTION OF

 Five British officers are preparing apprehensively for the upcoming attack.
 Raleigh, an eighteen-year-old officer fresh out of English public school, joins the company of his friend and cricketing hero Captain Stanhope and finds him dramatically changed.
 Osborne, the 2nd in command, is a middle-aged public school teacher and father figure.
 Trotter, who has worked his way up through the ranks, has a drily humorous response to the officers’ situation, whilst Hibbert reveals a ‘less than British’ attitude to their predicament.

-About RC Sheriff
+About RC Sherriff

 R. C. Sherriff was born on 6th June 1896 in Hampton Wick.
 He was educated at Kingston Grammar School from 1905-1913 and considered going up to Oxford but decided he could not afford to, and instead began employment at the Sun Insurance Company, where his father and grandfather had worked.